Yasserbhb/Yasserbhb/README.md

 # Hi there, I'm Yasser

-Aspiring Machine Learning Engineer
+Passionate about Machine Learning Research
+I build and re-implement deep learning systems from scratch to understand them deeply.
-I build systems that connect vision and language.
-Currently focusing on Multimodal Learning and contrastive alignment.
+Currently focusing on Multimodal Learning and contrastive representation learning.

 ---